Reproduction: Gametogenesis

 Animals, including mammals, produce gametes (sperm and egg) by means of meiosis in gonads (testicles in males and ovaries in females).
 Sperm are produced by spermatogenesis and eggs are produced by oogenesis.
 During gametogenesis in mammals numerous genes encoding proteins that participate in DNA repair mechanisms exhibit enhanced or specialized expression.
 Male germ cells produced in the testes of animals are capable of special DNA repair processes that function during meiosis to repair DNA damages and to maintain the integrity of the genomes that are to be passed on to progeny.
 Such DNA repair processes include homologous recombinational repair as well as non-homologous end joining.
 Oocytes located in the primordial follicle of the ovary are in a non-growing prophase arrested state, but are able to undergo highly efficient homologous recombinational repair of DNA damages including double-strand breaks.
 These repair processes allow the integrity of the genome to be maintained and offspring health to be protected.

 Same-sex

 Scientific research is currently investigating the possibility of same-sex procreation, which would produce offspring with equal genetic contributions from either two females or two males.
 The obvious approaches, subject to a growing amount of activity, are female sperm and male eggs.
-In 2004, by altering the function of a few genes involved with imprinting, other Japanese scientists combined two mouse eggs to produce daughter mice and in 2018 Chinese scientists created 29 female mice from two female mice mothers but were unable to produce viable offspring from two father mice.
+In 2004, by altering the function of a few genes involved with imprinting, other Japanese scientists combined two mouse eggs to produce daughter mice In 2010, American scientists used genetically manipulated stem cells to produce viable mouse offspring carrying genetic contributions from two fathers.
+In 2018 Chinese scientists created 29 female mice from two mice mothers but were unable to produce viable offspring from two father mice.
 Researches noted that there is little chance these techniques would be applied to humans in the near future.
+In 2023, Japanese scientists created mouse pups from two mice fathers which grew into adulthood.